 Below is a table of the rights and benefits different postdocs can expect within the Biological Sciences Division at The University of Chicago.
 This table is for summary purposes only.
 Click on the links to find out more about some topics.
 For full details consult your departmental human resources representative.
-The University of Chicago's current postdoc policy can be found here and was most recently updated in May 2012.
+The University of Chicago's current postdoc policy can be found here.

 Health Insurance Plans available through the University are managed by Garnett-Powers & Associates.

 Postdocs also have access to the Staff and Faculty Assistance Program (SFAP), a confidential service offered through Perspectives Ltd. that provides support, counseling, referrals and resources for issues that impact your life.

 |Funding Source||Grant / fellowship paid as salary.||Grant / fellowship paid as stipend.1|

 |Eligibility||Within 5 years of award of degree (for BSD postdocs).|

 |Term Limit||Max.
 5 years postdoc experience at UChicago and elsewhere (for BSD postdocs).|

 |Leave Policy||4 weeks paid vacation, 12 days paid sick leave per year.
 This time may be used as parental leave.
 Eligible for Family Medical Leave Act after 1 year of employment.
 Short/Long term disability coverage through Garnett-Powers.||4 weeks paid vacation, 12 days paid sick leave per year.
 This time may be used as parental leave.
 NOT eligible for Family Medical Leave Act after 1 year of employment.
 Short/Long term disability coverage through Garnett-Powers.|